OpenDSA/OpenDSA/RST/en/Indexing/BTree.rst

 Similarly, when a node underflows, it is combined with its two siblings, and the total reduced to two nodes.
 Thus, the nodes are always at least two thirds full. [#]_

+Finally, here is an example of building a B+ Tree of order five.
+You can compare this to the example above of building a tree of order four with the same records.

+.. _BPins5:

+.. inlineav:: BPbuild5CON ss
+   :links: AV/Indexing/BPTree.css AV/Indexing/BPTreeCON.css
+   :scripts: AV/Indexing/BPlusTreeNode.js AV/Indexing/BPlusTree.js AV/Indexing/BPbuild5CON.js
+   :output: show

+   An example of building a B+ tree of degree 5

 |galles_BPTree| for a visualization that will let you construct and
 interact with a :math:`\mathrm{B}^+` tree.